elabor8/dockertalk/README.md

 ...snip...
 ```

-This will use EFS (for DBs with a lot of writes, you should use EBS but moving EBS volumes between hosts is a slower process so for the dmeo we use EFS).
+This will use EFS (for DBs with a lot of writes, you should use EBS but moving EBS volumes between hosts is a slower process so for the demo we use EFS).

 Update the voting app stack to use the external `db-votes` volume: